 What are OKRs?

 OKR is a goal setting and tracking technique that is applied in many popular organizations like Google (which popularized the use of OKRs), Dropbox, Zalando or Capgemini.
-It’s an abbreviation that stands for an Objectives Key Results.
+It’s an abbreviation that stands for Objectives Key Results.
 The name encompasses two concepts — the first one is Objectives (what a team wants to accomplish), the other is Key Results (how a team will achieve that).

 Why is it a great method of organizing your sales team?

 OKR can be a great management tool for a couple of reason.
 First of all, OKRs build a collaborative relationship across the team.
 Your entire outbound team works together on achieving a common objective.
 Such alignment makes a goal easier to accomplish.
-Secondly, every member of your sales team are involved in strategic decisions, so they don’t lose the motivation to work in sales.
+Secondly, every member of your sales team is involved in strategic decisions, so they don’t lose the motivation to work in sales.
 They also feel that they can grow together with the company.

 But the most important benefit goes as follows.
 Generally, sales teams thrive on going over the numbers.
 It is what drives them and makes them strive for more.
 I think that choosing an organizational system that focuses on getting quantifiable results is a great fit for an outbound sales team.